Shopify/react-native-skia/docs/docs/paint/overview.md

 ![Paint Assignment](assets/strokes.png)

-Finally, we can can assign a ref to a Paint component for later use.
+Finally, we can assign a ref to a Paint component for later use.
 There a few use-cases where this is useful.
 By wrapping the Paint component into a Defs component, we make sure that the paint is not used automatically by the renderer: need to pass the paint explicitly as a property.